-UW--Green Bay Natural Areas
+UW-Green Bay Natural Areas

-Our Natural Areas program began in 1971 when UW Green Bay faculty and staff recommended the development of a park-like arboretum and trail system around the periphery of campus.
-In 1975 the children and grandchildren of Dr. Austin Cofrin Austin Cofrin created an endowment in Austin Cofrin's memory that allowed the university to develop a system of trails, plantings, purchase additional property, and to continue to improve the botanical offerings of the arboretum.
+Our Natural Areas program began in 1971 when UW-Green Bay faculty and staff recommended the development of a park-like arboretum and trail system around the periphery of campus.
+In 1975 the children and grandchildren of Dr. Austin Cofrin Austin Cofrin created an endowment in Austin Cofrin's memory that allowed the university to develop a system of trails, plantings, purchase of additional property, and to continue to improve the botanical offerings of the arboretum.
 At the time their generous gift was made, the donation from the Cofrin children was the largest donation ever given to a University of Wisconsin institution outside of the Madison campus.

 UW-Green Bay acquired its first off-campus natural area property in 1968 when conservationist Emma Toft donated her family lake-front property, Toft Point, to The Nature Conservancy who then turned the property over to UW-Green Bay.
 Since then, UW-Green Bay acquired an additional 3 properties and extensive additions to the original arboretum property as gifts or by purchase.
 Each property features at least one unique natural community, including hardwood and conifer forest, inland or shorelines, dune ridge and swale, Lake Michigan cobble and dune shoreline, prairie, oak savanna, and Niagara escarpment .

 The natural areas are supervised by Natural Areas Ecologist, Bobbie Webster and Conservation Biologist, Andrew LaPlant.
 If you have questions or suggestions please contact them at firstname.lastname@example.org and email@example.com.

 If you are interested in volunteering with our natural areas program, you may contact Bobbie or Andrew.